-Enjoyed working electronics early in life
+Rodney enjoyed working electronics early in life.

 He started his college career in programming and found that he enjoyed teaching children and wanted to help others.

-Wants to instill in students, to be a child explorer-like he was
+He wants to instill in students, to be a child explorer-like he was

 He always shared his knowledge and brought others along in his journey of learning and growing.

-He became the computer tech for his high school
+He became the computer tech for his high school.

-Rodney wanted to teach people how to use computers not program them
+Rodney wanted to teach people how to use computers, not program them

 He taught in the classroom for eight years

-Currently, Rodney works with Classlink which is a single sign-on portal.
+Currently, Rodney works with Classlink, which is a single sign-on portal.
 You have all of the applications on one page.
-Just one click and you are in!
+Just one click, and you are in!
 For young learners, classlink has a quick card to access the content.